assimilation/assimilation-official/Dependencies.md

 These are the libraries the nanoprobe uses:
 ## glibc
 [Glibc](https://www.gnu.org/software/libc/) is the GNU C library.
 It is the only library which we dynamically link to be referenced as a shared library.
 Every Linux machine has a version of glibc, which we will then use at runtime.
 This will work nicely, provided that the version of glibc installed on the target machine is no older than the one we built against. _All other libraries are statically linked_.
 ## glib2
 [Glib2](https://wiki.gnome.org/Projects/GLib) is a C library (not the same as glibc or libc), which provides some higher-level constructs including an event loop and various handy datastructures - such as hash tables, linked lists and so on.
 In addition, it isolates us from platform differences.
 In theory, this should make a Windows port of the nanoprobe possible.
 _We statically link against the version of glib2 which comes with the version of CentOS that we used to build our Meson container._
+This library should compile for Windows, but suitable versions of the library for Windows are no longer available precompiled.
 ## zlib
 Zlib is a compression library
 _We statically link against the version of zlib which comes with the version of CentOS we used to build our Meson container._
 ## libsodium
-[Libsodium](https://github.com/jedisct1/libsodium) is a cryptographic library.
+[Libsodium](https://github.com/jedisct1/libsodium) is a cryptographic library. **We compile libsodium from source**.
 It compiles easily on any platform, since it's only system connection is to system entropy (randomness).
 _We compile it from source_.
-The version of libpcap we use is controlled by ```src/docker/nanoprobe/dockerfile.in``` Available on every platform.
+The version of libpcap we use is controlled by ```src/docker/nanoprobe/dockerfile.in``` Compilable for every platform.
+It's worth noting that there is a miminal verison of libsodium ([libhydrogen](https://github.com/jedisct1/libhydrogen))under development for embedded systems.
 ## libpcap (or windows equivalent)
 [Libpcap](https://www.tcpdump.org/) is a library for listening to packets.
 We use it to listen for CDP and LLDP packets - which are _not_ IP packets.
 It is part of the tcpdump project.
-_We compile it from source_.
-The version of libpcap we use is controlled by ```src/docker/nanoprobe/dockerfile.in``` There is a different version of this code available for Windows.
+**We compile it from source**.
+The version of libpcap we use is controlled by ```src/docker/nanoprobe/dockerfile.in```.
+Although this library works on every UNIX-like systems, it is highly system dependent.
+There is a library providing this capability for Windows.
 The Windows version of this library's future was somewhat in flux the last time I looked.
 # Neo4j container
 [Neo4j](https://neo4j.com/) is a graph database.
 We use it through a [container](https://hub.docker.com/_/neo4j) which they supply.